withastro/astro/packages/integrations/vercel/README.md

 ### Function bundling configuration

+The Vercel adapter combines all of your routes into a single function by default.

-The Vercel adapter splits builds into a separate function per route by default.
-This helps reduce the size of each function, as it only bundles code used on that page.
+You also have the option to split builds into a separate function for each route using the `functionPerRoute` option.
+This reduces the size of each function, meaning you are less likely to exceed the size limit for an individual function.
+Also, code starts are faster.

-You can disable this and build to a single function by setting the `functionPerRoute` configuration option to `false`:
+Verify that your Vercel plan includes an appropriate number of functions before enabling `functionPerRoute`.
+For example, Vercel's free tier limits each deployment to no more than 12 functions.
+If your Vercel plan is insufficient for the number of routes in your project, you will receive an error message during deployment.

 ```js
 // astro.config.mjs